 A few thoughts on photography:

 Before its time to edit or print, the first step is to take the photo!
-Most modern digital cameras can take beautiful hi-quality photos that are often ready to print and frame as soon as you take them.
+Most modern digital cameras can take beautiful high quality photos that are often ready to print and frame as soon as you take them.
 If you know you would like to print your photos, make sure that your camera is set to shoot at the highest quality possible.
-This quality setting is often called “fine” or “maximum,” Your camera my also give you the option to shoot in a format called RAW.
+This quality setting is often called “fine” or “maximum.”
 If we could offer any advice about taking pictures it would be to take many and have fun!

 Some helpful terms: